| At a Glance | |

 The peptide dosing calculator determines your exact injection volume based on reconstitution concentration.
 For preparation instructions, see the reconstitution guide.

 Not ready to inject NAD+?
-Oral precursors—nicotinamide riboside (NR) at 300–500 mg daily or nicotinamide mononucleotide (NMN) at 250–500 mg daily—raise NAD+ levels more gradually but reliably.
-They won't match injectable NAD+ for acute repletion, but provide consistent baseline support.
+Oral precursors — nicotinamide riboside (NR) at 300–500 mg daily or nicotinamide mononucleotide (NMN) at 250–500 mg daily — raise NAD+ levels more gradually than injections.
+NR has the cleaner human pharmacokinetic evidence base; NMN remains a reasonable oral option.
+They are not the same as injectable NAD+, but they are legitimate maintenance support.
 See the NAD+ guide for a full comparison of repletion strategies.

 Weekly Schedule (Example)